GKoutilya/robotic-arm-simulation/README.md

 * PyBullet was chosen for rapid prototyping with realistic physics
 * Segmentation-based detection avoids the multi-object ambiguity of flat color thresholding, while staying simple enough to reason about and test
 * `single`/`multi`/`sort` modes use rule-based planning for interpretability and deterministic behavior
-* `clutter` mode's RRT plans in 3D task space over inflated bounding-sphere obstacles rather than full 7-DOF joint-space planning with per-node collision queries — collision-aware and adaptive to a randomized scene each run, without the cost/fragility of the full-arm version, and pure geometry means it's fast, deterministic-when-seeded, and unit-testable without PyBullet
+* `clutter` mode's RRT plans in 3D task space over inflated bounding-sphere obstacles rather than full 7-DOF joint-space planning with per-node collision queries, collision-aware and adaptive to a randomized scene each run, without the cost/fragility of the full-arm version, and pure geometry means it's fast, deterministic-when-seeded, and unit-testable without PyBullet
 * Modular structure mirrors real robotic software stacks used in production systems — closely enough that the same logic runs unmodified as ROS2 nodes (see [ROS2 Integration](#ros2-integration)), each one a thin wrapper reusing the existing functions rather than a reimplementation
 * `planner_node` runs IK/planning against its own separate "kinematic twin" PyBullet instance rather than the live simulated robot, mirroring the planning-model/execution-model separation real systems like MoveIt2 use
-* ROS2 interfaces reuse standard message/service/action types wherever one genuinely fits (`sensor_msgs`, `vision_msgs/Detection3DArray`, `control_msgs/action/FollowJointTrajectory`), with custom types defined only where nothing standard covers the concept (e.g. `CameraFrame.msg`, which carries PyBullet's segmentation buffer — a sim-only privilege with no real-camera equivalent)
+* ROS2 interfaces reuse standard message/service/action types wherever one genuinely fits (`sensor_msgs`, `vision_msgs/Detection3DArray`, `control_msgs/action/FollowJointTrajectory`), with custom types defined only where nothing standard covers the concept (e.g. `CameraFrame.msg`, which carries PyBullet's segmentation buffer, a sim-only privilege with no real-camera equivalent)

 ---